Weddings legal requirements for Marriage in NSW

 - At your wedding you will receive a Marriage Certificate.
 So this certificate is a conclusive evidence of your marriage but not of your identity.

 - An official marriage certificate from the BDM.
 Some entities e.g. Passport Office & RTA require you to produce a copy of your Marriage Certificate.
 I will obtain it for you from NSW Registry of Births, Deaths and Marriages (fee applies).

 I will ensure you have a full understanding of all legal requirements of a marriage.
 As well as undertake to comply with all areas of the Marriage Act 1961.

 Is Shortening of Time possible?

-It is possible to shorten this minimum time if special circumstances set out in the regulations are met.
+It is possible to shorten this minimum time of 30 days if special circumstances set out in the regulations are met.